Important resources for trucks operating in NYC during COVID-19.

 - The Cybersecurity and Infrastructure Security Agency (CISA) has deemed all transportation and logistics companies as deemed essential workers.
 A list of all businesses deemed essential by the Empire State Development Corporation (ESD) is included in Executive Order 202.6.

-- Read FMCSA Emergency Declaration for Commercial Vehicles delivering relief in response to the coronavirus outbreak.
+- Read FMCSA Extension and Modification of Expanded Emergency Declaration for Commercial Vehicles delivering relief in response to the coronavirus outbreak.